wildtechgarden/server-alpine-linux-docs4web/src/important-post-install-configuration/create-a-non-root-admin-user.md

 2. Execute `doas ls -al /root`
 3. You should see the directory listing for `/root` which is owned and readable only by the `root` user.

-## Don't forgot to commit your changes
+## Don't forget to commit your changes

 Otherwise they will be lost on reboot.